mashrikt/office-lunch/README.md

 # Office Lunch API

-> Helps Offices To Decide Their Lunch Menu!
+> Helps Offices Decide Their Lunch Menu!

 Office Lunch has two types of users, regular and admin users.
 Admin users can add restaurants and daily menus.
 Users can then vote for their favorite menu of the day.
 Admin users can then generate the winning menu.